Toxic Marriage? The Top 8 Divorce Predictors And Their Remedies

 Look for the remedies to these toxic behaviors in the articles I’ve listed below and others on my website.
 If you can’t make the shift necessary to improve your relationship on your own, please reach out for professional help!

 About the Author

 Dr. Stan Hyman is a licensed psychotherapist and life coach in private practice in Miami, Florida.
 He works with couples struggling with powerful issues such as infidelity, careers and intimacy.
-He also specializes in treating addictions, anger, anxiety, stress, depression and work life balance.
+He often helps couples struggling with feelings of emotional or physical detachment to connect once again.